HienanhLe/pp2025/README.md

 # USTH Advanced Python 2025

-- Your student ID
+- Your student ID: 2410042
-- Your name
+- Your name: Le Hien Anh
-- Your class
+- Your class: ICT1